18F/identity-design-system/CONTRIBUTING.md

 npm run watch
 ```

-Go to `localhost:3000` in your browser and you should be viewing a local instance of the Cloud.gov pattern library.
+Go to `localhost:3000` in your browser and you should be viewing a local instance of the login.gov pattern library.
 When your file is saved, Fractal will reload the site automatically and you will be able to view those changes.

 When making changes to the style guide, update files in the `/src/` directory.
 These will be copied and built by Fractal and will be made accessible to companion sites as the `identity-style-guide` web module.